fuse-box/fuse-box/README.md

 ]
 ```

-It toggle `useDefault` to make html files export strings as `default` property.
+Toggle `useDefault` to make html files export strings as `default` property.
-For example with `useDefault: true` you will be able to import html files like so :
+For example with `useDefault: true` you will be able to import HTML files like so :

 ```
 import tpl from "~/views/file.html"